Open-EO/openeo-udf-python-to-r/README.md

 Both functions receive a single parameter, which is the `context` parameter explained above.
 Here the context parameter could contain the path to a ML model file, for example.
-By using the context parameter, you can avoid hard-coding information, which helps to make UDFs reusable.
+By using the context parameter, you can avoid hard-coding information, which helps to make UDFs more reusable.

 **Example:**